 I’m a German-American born in Düsseldorf in 1987.

-I’m based in Oxford where I’m currently working on my second novel for which I received a scholarship from Stiftung ZURÜCKGEBEN.
-In addition, I have the pleasure to be working on a children’s book born out of a cooperation with illustrator Marta Slawinska and a cycle of ballads which have been acquired by VEGDOG as part of an animal rights campaign.
+I’m based in Oxford where I’m currently working on my third novel for which I received a scholarship from Stiftung ZURÜCKGEBEN.
+In addition, I have the pleasure to be working on a children’s book born out of a cooperation with illustrator Marta Slawinska.

 Alongside my writing, I lecture in literature and creative writing and provide editorial assistance to publishers.
 Recent projects include the development of Mira Ungewitter’s God is a Feminist and the co-production of audiobooks such as Yasmina Reza’s Serge and Patrick Modiano’s Chevreuse.

 My debut novel, down, is a coming-of-age story about a young woman with down syndrome and her sexuality.
 It was published in September 2018 by Launenweber.
 During my research, I cooperated with the Berlin based foundation downsyndromberlin e.V.

 My translation of the book Honjok — The art of living alone (Ullstein Buchverlage, 2020) centers on a movement called #honjok which was born out of a surge in feminism in South Korea.
 Honjoks try to upend gender norms by disavowing the predicted paths of marriage and family and choose to live on their own.

 2022 Nominated for the Young Excellence Award by Börsenverein des Deutschen Buchhandels, Frankfurter Buchmesse & Mediacampus Frankfurt

 2019–2020 Scholarship holder of the Foundation for Jewish Women in Art and Science Stiftung ZURÜCKGEBEN – Förderung jüdischer Frauen in Kunst und Wissenschaft granted for my second novel